xixdd/telurines/huashijiep/documentos/importexportbrush.md

 ![](./images/ieb/ieb0.webp)
 Okay, so once you've got your brushes downloaded, let's open 画世界Pro.

-Just open the brushes and look for the hamburger menu and the bottom right (3 lines), and you're gonna look for the second option from top to bottom.
+Just open the brushes and look for the hamburger menu at the bottom right (3 lines), and you're gonna look for the second option from top to bottom.

 <p class="ntms" align="center"> 导入画笔 </p>